odrianoaliveira/odrianoaliveira/README.md

 ## Technologies I 💙
 **OS**
 - Server: Linux
 - Client: I prefer Linux and the ZSH shell.
-However, [Ghostty](https://ghostty.org/), ZSH on macOS is also fine 😁
+However, [Ghostty](https://ghostty.org/), ZSH on macOS are also great 😁

 **Cloud Providers**
 - AWS (daily use), exposure to Google Cloud